How to Registrater a Singapore Subsidiary Company?

 Licenses and Permits: Some business activities in Singapore are subject to regulation by government authorities.
 Even if your business firm has been registered you cannot begin operation unless you have the necessary approval or license from the relevant government authorities.

-Private schools, video companies, travel agencies, liquor distributors, moneylenders, banks, Financial advisers, childcare centres and importers, wholesales and retailers of liquor licenses are some examples of businesses that need permits to operate.
+Private schools, video companies, travel agencies, liquor distributors, moneylenders, banks, Financial advisers, childcare centers and importers, wholesalers and retailers of liquor licenses are some examples of businesses that need permits to operate.

 Registration Number: Business registration number issued by ACRA must be on all letterheads, invoices, billings or other documents used for official business communications.

-Custom Registration: If your business activities involve import, export and transhipment in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR Number or commonly known as Custom Registration.
+Custom Registration: If your business activities involve import, export, and transshipment in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR Number or commonly known as Custom Registration.
 The central registration number is mandatory for Singapore companies or organizations engaged in trading activities.

 Singapore Goods and Services Tax Registration: Goods and Services Tax (GST) is a tax on the supply of goods and services in Singapore and on the import of goods into Singapore.
 Goods exported from Singapore and international services provided from Singapore are exempt from GST.
 The current rate is 7%.